numbered-works/numbered-works.github.io/_posts/2022-03-08-html-dungeons-links.md

 ## Also

-We have some notes and ideas to share about publishing online.
+We have more notes and ideas to share about publishing online.
 We want to see more adventures and dungeons on the open web.
 Hopefully some of these notes are useful. ✌️